 If you are unable to reduce your stress or prevent future stressful episodes despite your best efforts, ask your doctor for a referral to a mental health specialist who treats anxiety and stress.

 It’s important to recognize the role a professional’s help can play in conquering stress and anxiety.
-He can help you find ways to reduce the impact stress has on you; he might suggest meditation, visualization, or talk therapy.
+They can help you find ways to reduce the impact stress has on you.
+They might suggest meditation, visualization, or talk therapy.
 These techniques allow you to reduce your stress load while counteracting any negative physical impacts.